-Products that are developed locally for use require certification.
+Products that are developed locally require certification.
 In the absence of accredited laboratories in Trinidad and Tobago or the Caribbean, it is the Authority's responsibility to assess the operation of these devices against the standards adopted for the RF spectrum bands in which they operate.
-Local developers who intend to bring these devices to market, so are keen to have them certified by the Authority.

-The cost of testing a new device for conformance at foreign labs is high costing thousands of US dollars per device, depending on the type and number of tests needed and the standards utilised.
+Local developers who intend to bring these devices to market are keen to have them certified by the Authority.
+However, the cost of testing a new device for conformance at foreign labs is high - thousands of US dollars per device, depending on the type and number of tests needed and the standards utilised.

 This is a barrier to the local development of new RF devices, particularly where venture capital or seed financing is not readily available.
-Hence, the lack of an accredited RF testing laboratory, either locally or elsewhere in the Caribbean.
-This lack can be a hindrance to the development of a local RF device industry in Trinidad and Tobago.
+Hence, the lack of an accredited RF testing laboratory, either locally or elsewhere in the Caribbean, can be a hindrance to the development of a local RF device industry in Trinidad and Tobago.

-The Authority will utilise a regulatory sandbox approach to deal with the issue of locally developed low-powered RF devices.
+The Authority will utilise a regulatory sandbox approach to treat with locally developed low-powered RF devices.
 A regulatory sandbox is a controlled environment in which innovators conduct live product experiments under a regulator's supervision, with the regulator imposing relaxed regulations and standards.
 Local developers will be required to enter into contractual agreements with the Authority, enshrining applicable terms and conditions for the equipment being developed.
 The guidelines established in the contractual agreement set the logistics and parameters by which the radiocommunications devices shall operate.

-Accreditation standards and tests to be utilised will, in the first instance, be those of the FCC in the USA.
-This decision was taken due to the ease of access to the tests, the clear documentation readily available, and the fact that the North American market is an attractive future market for local product developers.
+Accreditation standards and tests to be used will, in the first instance, be those of the FCC.
+This is due to the ease of access to the tests, the clear documentation readily available, and the fact that the North American market is an attractive future market for local product developers.

-The Authority will also seek to develop equipment certification testing expertise and some testing facilities over the medium term, with the assistance of foreign agencies including ITU.
-This will enable pre-compliance testing of equipment prior to the equipment being sent to an accredited laboratory for testing.
+The Authority will also evaluate whether to develop equipment certification testing expertise and some testing facilities over the medium term where viable, with the assistance of foreign agencies, including ITU.
+This will enable pre-compliance testing of equipment prior to shipping to an accredited laboratory for testing.